SECTION .0100 – clinical pharmacist practitioner

 (2) "Pharmacy Board" means the North Carolina Board of Pharmacy.

-(5) "Supervising Physician" means a licensed physician who, by signing the CPP agreement, is held accountable for the on-going supervision and evaluation of the drug therapy management performed by the CPP as defined in the physician, patient, pharmacist and disease specific written agreement.
+(4) "Supervising Physician" means a licensed physician who, by signing the CPP Agreement, is held accountable for the on-going supervision and evaluation of the drug therapy management performed by the CPP as defined in written CPP Agreement.
+This term includes both Primary Supervising Physician and Back-up Supervising Physician.

 (b) CPP application for approval.